NASA’s color-coded photo of a heatwave in the Iberian Peninsula

 And there are still more than one month of hot summer too!
 Where to take shelter?
 We’ll try the north, head for Asturias, the Basque Country or Galicia.
 High altitudes and the winds of the Atlantic Ocean which send abundant moisture produce a stark meteorological contrast with the rest of Spain.
 Here in this “Green Spain” the average temperature hovers around the low 20’s.

-We could also take refuge in the subtropical Canary Islands whose stable climate ranges from 18° to 24°C on the whole.
+One could also take refuge in the subtropical Canary Islands whose stable climate ranges from 18° to 24°C on the whole.
 The eastern islands of this archipelago off the coast of northwestern Africa are semi-arid but the westernmost enjoy abundant precipitation.
-Lucky La Gomora and La Palma up in the mountains, home the laurissilva cloud forest.
+Lucky La Gomora and La Palma up in the mountains, home to the laurissilva cloud forest.
 Here it could get really wet and therefore cool!

 >Featured image by NASA Goddard Space Flight Center, CC BY-SA 2.0 Generic.

-Says NASA: “On July 1, 2004, Spain (roughly the right-most three-quarters of the peninsula) and Portugal (left-hand quarter) were in the midst of a blistering heat wave that cost several people their lives. . .
+Says NASA: “On July 1, 2004, Spain (roughly the right-most three-quarters of the peninsula) and Portugal (left-hand quarter) were in the midst of a blistering heatwave that cost several people their lives. . .

 “The image shown here is land surface temperature observations collected by MODIS [ Moderate Resolution Imaging Spectroradiometer] that scientists have color-coded in shades of pink (coldest temperatures) to blackish-red (highest temperatures).
 Deep reds dominate, especially around the central part of the border between the two countries, where land surface temperatures reach a scorching 59 degrees Celsius (138 degrees Fahrenheit).
 According to news reports, air temperatures were above 40 degrees Celsius (over 100 degrees Fahrenheit). . .